Business Use, Size of Space Determine Home Office Deduction Amount

 Once you've determined that you qualify for the home office deduction, you can determine the amount based upon the portion of your home used, the length time used and your expenses.

-An important part of the qualification requirements for the home office deduction is that a portion of your residence be used regularly and exclusively for business purposes.
-This space need not actually be an "office," it can be a conference room, a lab area, storage room, or some other type of business usage.
+The qualification requirements for the home office deduction state that a portion of your residence be used regularly and exclusively for business purposes.
+But, this space need not actually be an "office."
+It can be a conference room, a lab area, storage room, or some other type of business usage.
 If you do have an area that you use regularly and exclusively for business, the tax law permits you to deduct a portion of certain expenses relating to your home.

 If you pass the qualification tests, which means you have a home office, the next step is determining the amount of your deduction.

 This is a multistage process.
 First, you must determine which expenses are deductible.
 Then, you must calculate:

 - the "business use" portion of your home and

 - the length of time your home was used for business during the year.